 Let’s expand on our definition of ‘Duty to defend’:

-A claim, such as a legal writ or subpoena, is filed against an insured.
-Then the insured reports that to claim their insurance company.
-Once the insurance company has received the claim, someone needs to retain legal counsel and manage the defence in the case.
-The ‘Duty to defend’ clause in their insurance policy spells out who has to do what, the insured or the insurer.
+A party files a claim, such as a legal writ or subpoena, against an insured.
+Next, the insured reports that to claim their insurance company.
+Once the insurance company has received the claim, someone needs to retain legal counsel and manage the defence.
+The ‘Duty to defend’ clause in the insurance policy states who does what; the insured or the insurance company.

 How does ‘Duty to defend’ work?